 The Greek word aletheia means “truth,” and the Aletheia Class provides young adults with the opportunity to study the truth of the Bible in an informal, round-table setting.
 While the class is led by an instructor, everyone in the class is encouraged to participate in an ongoing discussion based on the text of Scripture.
 For the most part, this class works its way verse-by-verse through various books of the Bible.
 On occasion, however, we will read through books on important matters of Christian doctrine or living.
 The goal is to help young adults develop a Christian worldview and make appropriate application of Christian truth to all life situations.

-We are currently studying the book of James.
+We are currently studying the Sermon on the Mount.

 Teacher: Mike Senior